Skip to content ↓

 • The Headteacher (HT) is also a member of the governing body by right of the position they hold in the school;

-• Associate members are not actually governors but can be appointed to serve on committees and attend meetings of the full governing body.
-They do not have the right to vote at meetings of the full governing body but may been given voting rights on the committees that they are a member of, but these rights can only be given by the governing body.
+• Associate members are not actually governors but can be appointed to attend meetings of the full governing body.
+They do not have the right to vote at meetings of the full governing body.